Tanz0rz/haxe-fmod/LIMITATIONS.md

   path and `Destroyed` cannot be delivered.
 Handler cleanup happens in `release()` on every target, so code that cleans up there behaves identically everywhere.
+- **Numeric user properties are unreadable.** Reading an INTEGER, BOOLEAN, or FLOAT typed user property crashes FMOD's JS runtime (the repro is `tests/js/fmod_userprop_glue_repro.html`), so the binding reports `FMOD_ERR_UNSUPPORTED` for them on HTML5.
+String properties read correctly, and FMOD Studio builds every property value it cannot parse as a number as a string anyway.
 - **Microphone recording reports zero drivers** until the browser's permission prompt is granted, and the recording API is not exposed (see the next section).